History of Wayne

 While some of the residents of Wayne are natives, the majority of the present families migrated to Wayne because it offered a rural, relaxed atmosphere.
 It is one of the few communities in northeastern Illinois that provides and encourages equestrian uses and facilities.

 An outstanding characteristic of the Wayne Community has been a strong sense of volunteerism, or citizen participation in local affairs.
-As far back as 1850 Solomon Dunham gave the new Galena and Chicago Union Railroad, now the Chicago and Northwestern Railroad, the land it required for its tracks and station.
+As far back as 1850 Solomon Dunham gave the new Galena and Chicago Union Railroad, now the Union Pacific Railroad, the land it required for its tracks and station.

 On November 17, 1937, before there was any formal zoning in rural Kane County, the Dunham and Norris families, plus certain other landowners, entered into a mutual agreement concerning the development of their properties on the west side of Dunham Road.
 A key feature of this agreement was a restriction of land use to single family residences on a minimum of four acres each.
 This voluntary zoning has been honored ever since and was upheld by the Kane County Circuit Court in 1990.
 Virtually all of the area, which fronts approximately a mile and a half along Dunham Road and up to three-fourths of a mile west of it, has since been built on, or at least platted in units of four or more acres.